hoylen/woomera/README.md

 #### 4.3 Creating multiple pipelines

-Multiple pipelines can be created by providing a list of pipeline names to the _Server.fromAnnotations_ constructor.
+Multiple pipelines can be created by providing a list of pipeline names to the _serverFromAnnotations_ constructor.
 To associate an annotation to a pipeline, specify the pipeline name as a parameter to the _Handles_ constructor.